-- for procurements below the national legal threshold, but above EUR 2,500 euro, the provisions of Table 2; - for procurements above the national legal threshold, the provisions of Table 3.
+- for procurements below the national legal threshold, the provisions of Table 2; - for procurements above the national legal threshold, the provisions of Table 3.

 When developing a procurement process, all beneficiaries will comply with the legal provisions, according to national and European law on the conflict of interest and check the European Commission guide Identifying conflicts of interests in public procurement procedures for structural actions for additional information.